railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 indicate to OpenERP on the partner form that it should use this location rather than the default location given to partner deliveries.

-.. tip:: Subcontracting production
+.. tip:: Subcontracting Production

     You will see in the chapter, :ref:`ch-mnf` that it is possible to assign a location to a manufacturing workcenter.
-    If this location is at a supplier's you must give it an address so that OpenERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.
+    If this location is at a supplier's, you must give it an address so that OpenERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.

     Creating a location specifically for a partner is also a simple solution for handling consigned